defndaines/kiroku/buddhism.md

 1. aggregate of matter — physical/sensual world
 1. aggregate of sensations — all sensations from contact from physical world (happy, sad, etc.)
-  note: the mind is treated like a sixth sense organ in Buddhism, it is not a spirit as in most religions.
-  - the world of ideas/thought exists as does the physical
+  Note: the mind is treated like a sixth sense organ in Buddhism, it is not a spirit as in most religions.
+The world of ideas/thought exists as does the physical
 1. aggregate of perceptions
 1. aggregate of mental formations — all volitional activities (includes Karma, the Buddha defined it as volition)